npolyak/NP.Avalonia.Visuals/README.md

 # NP.Avalonia.Visuals

+# NOTE - this project is deprecated - please, use (NP.Ava.Visuals)[https://github.com/npolyak/NP.Ava.Visuals] project instead (which works with the latest and greatest Avalonia 11.

 contains basic visual paradigms for Avalonia

 To checkout (together with the submodules so that you could build the demos) use the following command